 The whole visit was making Chris look very emotional and mentally manipulative.
 Telling Becca how she should and should not feel about certain things, and cuts her off multiple times.
 He also used a lot of “you” statements rather than “I” statements which put all the blame on the other person.
 Becca finally says that she sees a lot of red flags with him and can’t see having someone like him in her life.
 She tells him that she doesn’t think this is going to work and he asks what does she mean.
 Uh, buddy, it’s pretty obvious what she means.

-And so the final goodbyes are said.
+And so they say their final goodbyes.
 She asks him if she can walk him out, he says no, she insists, he says no, but she does anyway because clearly, she’s trying to show him the decent way to treat a human being.

 The rose ceremony then proceeds as normal.